Who and What We Are

-The Club also has four deployable GoKits on wheels.
-Three are VHF/UHF stations and one is HF/VHF/UHF.
+The Club also has five deployable GoKits on wheels.
+Three are VHF/UHF stations and two are HF/VHF/UHF.
 Tripod mounted antennas are easily deployable, including an 18 foot tall All-Band Buddipole Deluxe HF antenna system and DXCC and G5RV dipoles.
 All GoKits are operable “off the grid” using high capacity gel cell batteries, solar chargers or a 6KW gasoline powered generator.
 These GoKits can be quickly configured to operate as “Cross-band Repeaters” should the Primary and Secondary repeaters be lost in a disaster.
 The Club also has an Icom HF Station and Fan Dipole Antenna available as a loaner to any Club member (upon Board approval).

 Exams and Licensing Classes

 Teams of BARC Accredited Volunteer Examiners (VE) are certified by both the ARRL and W5YI VECs.
 We conduct license exam sessions along with one-day license study sessions.
 Contact us at HamRadioClass@beniciaarc.com for more information.